hoanhan101/hraft/PROPOSAL.md

 problem.
 It has been used by etcd, HashiCorp's Consul and continued to gain its popularity.

+> Quorum size?

 ### Routing/Service Discovery

 The last piece of the system is routing/service discovery.
 At the momement, I am not sure how to do this yet.
-I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familiar that.
+I know that HashiCorp's Consul achieve this by DNS routing mechanism but I am not familar with its implementation.

 In Apache's Cassandra, a Distributed Hash Table is used, which maps key to specific node in the rings structure.
 However, that is not the same as service discovery.

-In the sections below, I will provide more details about the design/architecture and outline of the project.
+> It would be helpful if you can provide any pointers for this.

 # Design

+In this sections, I will provide more details about the design/architecture and outline of the project.

 > TODO

 # Timeline